Thornburg Income Builder Opportunities Trust Announces Distribution

 The common share distributions paid by the Trust for any particular period may be more than the amount of net investment income from that period.
 As a result, all or a portion of a distribution may be a return of capital, which is in effect a partial return of the amount a common shareholder invested in the Trust, up to the amount of the common shareholder's tax basis in their common shares, which would reduce such tax basis.
 Although a return of capital may not be taxable, it will generally increase the common shareholder's potential gain, or reduce the common shareholder's potential loss, on any subsequent sale or other disposition of common shares.

 Thornburg is a global investment firm delivering on strategy for institutions, financial professionals and investors worldwide.
 The privately held firm, founded in 1982, is an active, high-conviction manager of fixed income, equities, multi-asset solutions and sustainable investments.
-With $47 billion1 in client assets as of February 28, 2022, the firm offers mutual funds, closed-end funds, institutional accounts, separate accounts for high-net-worth investors and UCITS funds for non-U.S. investors.
+With $41 billion1 in client assets as of June 30, 2022, the firm offers mutual funds, closed-end funds, institutional accounts, separate accounts and UCITS funds for non-U.S. investors.

 As an independent firm, Thornburg can take on a wide range of opportunities, explore ideas thoroughly and work across strategies to deliver consistent risk-adjusted outperformance over the long term.
 The firm attracts free-thinking professionals who are eager to pursue investment outcomes beyond the confines of popular wisdom.
 From nimble operational capabilities to principles and actions fitting of a global citizen, Thornburg's world-class investment platform and team are aligned on strategy to serve investors.